Hinduwebsite.com

 Behind the Name The history and etymology of about 9215 names, indexed and searchable.

 Carnegie Mellon University Pronouncing Dictionary is a machine-readable pronunciation dictionary for North American English that contains over 125,000 words and their transcriptions.
-You can download it from here.
+This format is particularly useful for speech recognition and synthesis, as it has mappings from words to their pronunciations in the given phoneme set.
+You can download it from from SourceForge.

 Celtic Dictionary -includes definition (English), illustration.

-AlphaDictionary is a free English online dictionary where you can search 992 Online English Dictionaries at Once!
+AlphaDictionary is a comprehensive index of on-line dictionaries for about 200 languages where you can search 1065 Online English Dictionaries at Once!

 ESL Idiom Page: Find a long list of English idioms arranged alphabetically.